CR-Walker: Tree-Structured Graph Reasoning and Dialog Acts for Conversational Recommendation: Results

+The results on Redial and GoRecDial are shown in Table \ref{tab:rec_redial}, \ref{tab:gen_redial} and \ref{tab:auto_gorecdial}.
+As can be seen, CR-Walker outperforms most baselines in both item recommendation and response generation.

+\paragraph{Item Recommendation} We evaluate CR-Walker on item recommendation quality in different settings using metrics proposed in the original datasets: In Redial, we adopt \textit{Recall@k} for evaluation since there are multiple movies recommended in a dialog.
+In GoRecDial, since the ground-truth movie to recommend is annotated in each dialog, we evaluate the \textit{hit rate} among top-k recommendation at each turn (\textit{T@k}), and also the hit rate \textit{only at the end of} each dialog (\textit{C@k}) to observe the usefulness of conversation further.
+On Redial, we also use \textit{Coverage} to evaluate recommendation diversity, which is calculated by the proportion of candidate items recommended on test set.

+In Table \ref{tab:rec_redial}, we can find that CR-Walker \textbf{outperformed all baselines using a single KG on recommendation quality}, including ReDial, DCR and KBRD.
+This indicates use of multi-path reasoning can more effectively utilize background knowledge.
+KGSF uses an additional KG from ConceptNet \cite{speer2017conceptnet} compared with ours, and performs slightly better on \textit{Recall}.
+However, CR-Walker can obtain a performance gain as well by incorporating ConceptNet as additional feature (+ConceptNet in Table \ref{tab:rec_redial}), and even outperforms KGSF on \textit{Recall@1} and \textit{Recall@10}, but this is not the focus of this paper.
+Regarding recommendation diversity, CR-Walker outperformed all baselines including KGSF.
+The tree structured reasoning enables multiple items to be recommended at the second hop, each with its certain attributes related to earlier conversation.
+This results in a higher coverage of candidate items compared with 1-hop reasoning that directly arrives at recommendation.

-To further examine our model's performance on recommendation, the results on another dataset GoRecDial are then presented in Table \ref{tab:auto_gorecdial}, where the ground truth movie to recommend is annotated in each dialog.
-After using external information, RGCN+GPT largely outperforms BERT on the recommendation task.
-GoRecDial performs better than RGCN+GPT by using the movie description's BOW embedding.
-Finally, CR-Walker obtains the best performance by joint training with the graph reasoning process.
-Surprisingly, we also find that turn@1 is higher than chat@1 in CR-Walker.
-This is because graph embedding and BOW together provide overly strong information to distinguish the correct movie from only five candidates so that it can offer good recommendations easily, even without dialog.
+In Table \ref{tab:auto_gorecdial}, we can find that CR-Walker obtains the \textbf{best performance on all recommendation metrics if the user has a clearer preference}.
+Surprisingly, we also find that T@1 is close to C@1 in CR-Walker in GoRecDial.
+This is because entity embedding provides overly strong information to distinguish the correct movie from only five candidates so that it can offer good recommendations easily, even without user utterances.

-In summary, CR-Walker achieves the best recommendation performance thanks to the unified framework that incorporates conversational reasoning on the KG and tree-structured dialog acts.
-The results in the two datasets also demonstrate the generalization ability of CR-Walker.
+\paragraph{Response Generation} We apply \textit{BLEU} and \textit{Distinct-n} \cite{li2016diversity} to measure the generated response on word-level matches and diversity.
+Noting that different from \citet{chen2019towards} that calculate sentence-level Distinct, we use corpus-level Distinct to give a more comprehensive assessment.
+Following \citet{wu2019proactive}, we also adopt \textit{knowledge F1-score} to measure knowledge exploitation.
+Unlike metrics in item recommendation, the knowledge score is calculated by corresponding generic classes rather than the exact match.
+For example, it only evaluates whether the system mentioned the \textit{genre} to promote movie recommendation but does not care about the exact genre.